sakib-rahman-bangladesh/libgdx-maturity/README.md

 Experience > Implementation > Imagination > Knowledge > Education
 -----------------------------------------------------------------
-Use tool what you know the best
+Use tool what you know the best!
+You and your team is comfortable with that and run with that.

 1. **Understand** and **Complete**|**Implement** stability quickly
 2. **Release** quality